aerostorm19/aerostorm19/README.md

 ## 📖 About Me

-I’m a 3rd-year Electronics & Telecommunication student at the Army Institute of Technology, Pune an AITian who enjoys building things at the intersection of circuits, code, and curiosity.
-My research and project interests span embedded systems, FPGA design, computer architecture, and AI-driven cybersecurity.
+I’m a 3rd-year Electronics & Telecommunication student at the Army Institute of Technology, Pune an AITian who loves building things where circuits, code, and curiosity meet.
+My interests lie in embedded systems, FPGA design, computer architecture, and AI-driven cybersecurity.

-Before university, I was that kid pulling apart gadgets just to see how they worked (and sometimes, struggling to put them back together).
-That curiosity grew into a love for engineering: from designing STM32-based control stacks for autonomous drones to experimenting with SDR pipelines and even tinkering with RISC-V CPUs.
+Ever since I was a kid pulling apart gadgets to see how they worked, I’ve been passionate about engineering.
+I’ve worked on projects like STM32-based drone control, SDR pipelines, and RISC-V CPUs.
+More than solving problems, I enjoy creating solutions that make an impact—like predicting Glacial Lake Outburst Floods or building ML-based intrusion prevention systems.

-Somewhere along the way, I realized I wasn’t just passionate about solving problems on a breadboard or in Verilog I loved seeing how these technical experiments could scale into real-world impact.
-That’s what pushed me to projects like our Smart India Hackathon finalist system for predicting Glacial Lake Outburst Floods, or my work on ML-based intrusion prevention.

-Beyond the lab, I’ve served as Embedded Lead at CEAR Robotics Club, leading drone and robot control design, and as Joint Secretary of OSS Club & E-Cell, where I helped run Innerve Hackathon (4,000+ participants) and launched Startup Saga with a team of dreamers and builders.

-When I’m not soldering, debugging, or writing another for loop at 2 a.m., you’ll probably find me sketching concept art, hooping on the basketball court, or planning the next project that blends tech with purpose.
+Beyond engineering, I’ve led teams at CEAR Robotics, OSS Club, and E-Cell.
+When I’m not debugging at 2 a.m., you’ll find me sketching, playing basketball, or planning my next project.

-I like to think of myself as someone who bridges worlds: core electronics and full-stack software, problem-solving and storytelling, engineering and impact.
+I enjoy bridging hardware and software, creativity and logic, experimentation and real-world impact.

 ---